DaniNedo/daninedo.github.io/_posts/2019-08-03-assemblylanguage.md

 the offset will be 000000 + 4 (lenght of `mov`) which is correct as you can see in the main.lst code.

-Here ends the basic introduction to assembly and HEX, I hope now you have a better undestanding of how your MCU works!
+Here ends the basic introduction to assembly and hex, I hope now you have a better undestanding of how your MCU works!